Himarë

 Himarë (Himara; Χιμάρα, Chimara or Χειμάρρα, Cheimarra) is a municipality and region in Vlorë County, southern Albania.
 The municipality has a total area of 571.94 sqkm and consists of the administrative units of Himarë, Horë-Vranisht and Lukovë.
 It lies between the Ceraunian Mountains and the Albanian Ionian Sea Coast and is part of the Albanian Riviera.
-The traditionally perceived borders of the Himarë region gradually shrank during the Ottoman period, being reduced to the town of Himarë and the villages of the coastline (Bregdet in Albanian), generally including only Palase, Dhermi, Pilur, Kudhes, Vuno, Ilias and Qeparo.
+The traditionally perceived borders of the Himarë region gradually shrank during the Ottoman period, being reduced to the town of Himarë and the villages of the coastline (Bregdet in Albanian), generally including only Palasë, Dhërmi, Pilur, Kudhës, Vuno, Iljas and Qeparo.

-The municipal unit of Himarë is predominantly populated by an ethnic Greek community.
+The coastal region of Himarë is predominantly populated by an ethnic Greek community.
 The local population is bilingual in Greek and Albanian.
-In particular the town of Himarë and the villages of Dermi and Palasa, which together account for the bulk of the population of the municipal unit of Himarë, are mainly populated by a Greek population.
-The villages of Iljas, Lukovë, Kudhës, Pilur and Vuno are inhabited by an Albanian population, while Qeparo is inhabited by both Albanians and Greeks.
-In the 2011 census, in the former municipality of Horë-Vranisht 83% declared themselves as Albanians and the rest didn't provide a reply.
-In the former Lukovë municipality the population is mostly Albanian with a Greek minority.
+The town of Himarë and the villages of Dhërmi and Palasa, which together account for the bulk of the population of the region, are primarily populated by a Greek population.
+The villages of Iljas, Lukovë, Kudhës, Pilur and Vuno are inhabited by an Albanian population, while Qeparo is inhabited by both ethnic Albanians and Greeks.
+In the 2011 census, 83% of the inhabitants of the former municipality of Horë-Vranisht declared themselves as Albanians, while the rest failed to provide a reply.
+In the former Lukovë municipality, the population is predominantly Albanian (94%) with a small Greek minority (6%).